Academany/academany.github.io/_posts/2017-04-20-fabricademy.md

 ## Coordination

-Anastasia Pistofou & Cecilia Raspanti: fabricademy (at) fabfoundation.org
+Anastasia Pistofidou & Cecilia Raspanti: fabricademy (at) textile-academy.org

 For more information and to sign up, please visit the [Fabricademy website](https://textile-academy.org/)